Thai script: Plosives (vargaḥ)

 None of the Sanskrit plosives are pronounced as the Thai voiced plosives, so these are not represented in the table.
 While letters are listed here according to their class in Sanskrit, Thai has lost the distinction between many of the consonants.
 So, while there is a clear distinction between ช and ฌ in Sanskrit, in Thai these two consonants are pronounced identically (including tone).
-Likewise, the Thai phonemes do not differentiate between the retroflex and dental classes, because Thai has no retroflex consonants.
+Likewise, the Thai phonemes do not differentiate between the retroflex and dental classes, since Thai has no retroflex consonants.
 The equivalents of all the retroflex consonants are pronounced identically to their dental counterparts: thus ฏ is pronounced like ต, ฐ is pronounced like ถ, ฑ is pronounced like ท, ฒ is pronounced like ธ, and ณ is pronounced like น.

 The Sanskrit unaspirated unvoiced plosives are pronounced as unaspirated unvoiced, whereas Sanskrit aspirated voiced plosives are pronounced as aspirated unvoiced.

-Non-plosives ()
+Non-plosives (avargaḥ)

 Semivowels (กึ่งสระ kueng sara) and liquids come in Thai alphabetical order after ม, the last of the plosives.
 The term อวรรค awak means "without a break"; that is, without a plosive.